 The attraction to buy at lower entry level for good cash-flow (positive net yield) comes with risks.
 Are you conversant with due diligence and what are the buying rules for cash-flow investment apartments?

 Investment Apartment Buyers

 Like everything, it depends on what you want to achieve.
 For instance building up an investment portfolio you need capital gain, running a landlord business you would prefer cash-flow, and most successful investors with a reliable income try a combination of both.
 In other words for obtaining finance you need equity and for paying your bills is positive cash-flow (net yield) essential.

 For apartments the portion of appreciating land is very small that limits the capital growth.
 With this view apartments are typical yield property investments.
 How good or not so good depends on the performance of the apartment.

-Unit title properties such as apartments are managed by body corporates and that is why apartment investors need to be cannier than people buying stand-alone houses.
-However buying in trendy areas, following demographic shifts and acquiring properties which match with futures demands are good investment.
+Unit title properties (strata properties) such as apartments are managed by a body corporate.
+That is why apartment investors need to be cannier than people buying stand-alone houses.
+But when following demographic shifts (smaller and single households), apartments are good cash-flow investment if chosen wisely.

 Buying Rules for apartments